Saturday, August 6, 2016

 At the same time, Mondale was attacking Hart as being all style and no substance, playing on a popular television commercial of the time in which Wendy’s Hamburgers was critical of their competitors for their skinny burgers.
 The ads showed a grumpy old lady looking at her hamburger and asking, “Where’s the beef?”
 Mondale appropriated that same catch phrase on the campaign trail to use as a taunt against Hart.

 In spite of those attacks, Hart went on to win the Massachusetts primary.
 At the local victory celebration, Ogulewicz, his co-chair Lenny Wagner and a campaign worker posed for a photograph with Hart’s campaign platform between two slices of bread, as if to say, “Here’s the beef!”
-However, despite winning in Massachusetts, Hart soon lost both his momentum and the nomination to Mondale, who just as Mitch had predicted, went down to a landslide defeat in November to Ronald Reagan.
+However, despite winning in Massachusetts, Hart ultimately lost the nomination to Mondale after becoming embroiled in an infidelity scandal.
+Just as Mitch had predicted, Mondale went down to a landslide defeat in November to Ronald Reagan.

-Although Ogulewicz’s support of Hart had annoyed those among the local power structure who were mostly Mondale backers, it was nothing compared to the negative reaction to Mitch’s role in the U. S. Senate race that year.
+Although Ogulewicz’s support of Hart had annoyed those among the local power structure who were overwhelmingly Mondale backers, it was nothing compared to the negative reaction that would develop over Mitch’s role in the U. S. Senate race that year.
 Incumbent Senator Paul Tsongas shocked the state of Massachusetts when he announced that he would be unable to seek re-election because he had fallen ill with cancer.
 One night soon afterwards, Mitch received a phone call from Lt.
 Governor John Kerry, whose campaign for Lt.
 Governor Mitch had served as Western Massachusetts Chairman.
 Kerry asked Mitch for his advice on whether he should seek the Senate seat made available by Tsongas stepping down.

 Ogulewicz advised Kerry not to run, pointing out that Kerry had been Lt.
 Governor for little more than a year and suggested that it was too soon to seek another office.
 He warned that running might make Kerry appear opportunistic.
 Kerry thanked Mitch for his advice, but did not follow it, running for and eventually winning the Senate seat later that year.
 Once again Mitch agreed to head Kerry’s Western Mass operations.
 Yet now that Kerry was running from the position of already holding a statewide office, the senatorial campaign was much bigger and more sophisticated than the hard scrabble, grassroots campaign that Mitch had headed the first time Kerry ran.
 By comparison, Mitch felt that his role was now more ceremonial, with the nuts and bolts of the race being run by paid professionals.